 If you are buying a reproduction instead of an original piece of art your price will be substantially less.
 If your budget is restricted, you could consider a price range in between - such as the artist's signed, limited edtion, high quality print of an original artwork.

-other creations) often relies on a vivid color palette.
 Frequently, my intent is to express the surreal and whimsical.
 Painters and artists (especially of surreal art) use various processes to get inspiration.These include tapping into both their conscious and subconscious minds through such means as memories or even dreams.

 The ButterFlyon (Watercolor 18' x 24")